-Additionally, punishment increases with each subsequent charge of DUI, whether the charges involve alcohol, controlled substances or both.
+Additionally, the punishment increases with each subsequent charge of DUI, whether the charges involve alcohol, controlled substances, or both.

 If any DUI offense results in a fatal or serious accident, or the driver has had three or more DUI charges in seven years, the prosecutor can bring a category B felony charge, where the driver accused of DUI can be sentenced to one to six years in prison, and a fine between $2,000 and $5,000.

 Contact Our Las Vegas Prescription Drug DUI Attorney

 If you are charged with a DUI offense in Las Vegas, the best choice you can make is to hire an experienced prescription drugs DUI attorney in Las Vegas to aggressively fight for your innocence.
 There are many defenses to DUI and prescription drugs, and hiring an attorney with knowledge about this charge is your safest option.

 Protect yourself now by hiring a Las Vegas DUI for prescription drugs attorney committed to defending your case.
 Call us today for a free consultation with Las Vegas DUI attorney Joel Mann to discuss the defenses best suited to the particular facts and circumstances of your criminal charge.